azukaar/Cosmos-Docs/src/content/docs/guides/openid.md

 Then, open your config.php file, in /config/www/nextcloud/config/config.php in your Nextcloud container.

-Add the following to the file, insde the array (before the closing parenthesis and semicolon)
+Add the following to the file, inside the array (before the closing parenthesis and semicolon)

 ```php
     'overwriteprotocol' => 'https',